This is part 4 of a 4-part series about Azure App Service. You can find the other posts in this series here:

 Thank you for reading this series of blog posts!

 This last post was a bit shorter than the previous ones.
 I hope that it still helps you.
 Thank you for reading this series of blog posts about Azure App Service.
-I hope that these helped you to underatdns what Azure App Service is and which ones you can use for which purpose.
-Let me know what you think in the comments below.
+I hope that these helped you to understand what Azure App Service is and which ones you can use for which purpose.